eldoy/haka/README.md

 # HAKA
 Functional Javascript HTML and DOM manipulation toolkit.

 The whole library is only 2K minified.
+Works in all browsers, including IE.

 ### Install
 `npm i haka`